Measure equivalence classification of transvection-free right-angled Artin groups: Two sources of failure of superrigidity

 \begin{proof} The proof is an adaptation of an argument of Gaboriau for free products \cite[$\mathbf{P}_{\mathrm{ME}}\mathbf{6}$]{Gab}, specializing ideas that he introduced for graphings in an earlier work \cite[Part~IV]{Gab-cost}.
 Arguing by induction on the number of vertices of $\Gamma$, we can assume that there exists a unique vertex $v\in V\Gamma$ such that $G_v$ is not isomorphic to $H_v$.
 Given any vertex $w\neq v$, we fix once and for all an isomorphism between $G_w$ and $H_w$.
 We will construct orbit equivalent actions of $G$ and $H$.

 Recall that every countable group $G$ has a free measure-preserving ergodic action on a standard probability space, by considering the Bernoulli action $G\curvearrowright\{0,1\}^G$, which preserves the probability measure $\left(\frac{1}{2}\delta_0+\frac{1}{2}\delta_1\right)^{\otimes G}$.
 Let $Y_v$ be a standard probability space equipped with orbit equivalent free measure-preserving actions of $G_v$ and $H_v$.
-Up to replacing $Y_v$ by an invariant conull Borel subset, we can assume that for every $x\in Y_v$, one has $G_v\cdot x=H_v\cdot x$ -- as opposed to this being true only on a full measure subset of $Y_v$.
+Up to replacing $Y_v$ by an invariant conull Borel subset, we can assume that for every $x\in Y_v$, one has $G_v\cdot x=H_v\cdot x$.
 Consider also a free measure-preserving action of $G$ on a standard probability space $Z$.
 Let $X=Z\times Y_v$ (equipped with the product probability measure).
-Let $\psi_v:G\to G_v$ be the natural homomorphism defined by sending all other factors to $\{1\}$.
+Let $\psi_v:G\to G_v$ be the retraction sending all other factors to $\{1\}$.
 Then we have a $G$-action on $X$, where the action on $Y_v$ is through $\psi_v$.
 This action is free and measure-preserving.
 Let $p:X\to Y_v$ be the projection map, which is $G$-equivariant.

 We now construct an action of $H$ on $X$, in the following way.
 We first define the action of $H_v$, and we will then extend it to the whole group $H$.
 Let $x\in X$, and let $h\in H_v$.
 As the $G_v$-action on $Y_v$ is free and orbit equivalent to the $H_v$-action, there is a unique element $g\in G_v$ such that $gp(x)=hp(x)$, and we then let $hx=gx$.
 We claim that this gives a well-defined action of $H_v$ on $X$.
 Indeed, let $x\in X$, and let $h_1,h_2\in H_v$.
 Then there exists a unique element $g_2\in G_v$ such that $h_2p(x)=g_2p(x)$, and a unique element $g_1\in G_v$ such that $h_1(h_2p(x))=g_1(g_2p(x))$, and $g_1g_2$ is then the unique element of $G_v$ such that $(h_1h_2)p(x)=(g_1g_2)p(x)$.
 This ensures that $(h_1h_2)x=h_1(h_2x)$.
 Notice also that this action of $H_v$ on $X$ is free (as the action of $H_v$ on $Y_v$ is free).